kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

   kubectl edit cc ks-installer -n kubesphere-system
   ```

-In the YAML file of `ks-installer`, input the corresponding `jwtSecret` shown above:
+In the YAML file of `ks-installer`, enter the corresponding `jwtSecret` shown above:

 ```yaml
 authentication: